-Our post code for sat nav is TN6 3PA.
+Our post code for sat nav is TN3 9HU.
 However, please note that some sat navs do not locate us accurately.
-We are NOT on the main road.
-We are off the lane leading to Danegate.
+Once on Danegate Lane you cannot miss the farm nor hopefully the sign.

-Alternatively, you can take the Hastings line from Charing Cross to Tunbridge Wells.
-Whilst you could get off at Frant (Bells Yew Green) station, and enjoy some refreshment at The Brecknock Arms 100 yards up the road, getting a taxi may not be so easy.
+Alternatively, you can take the Hastings line from Charing Cross/ London Bridge, Cannon St Waterloo East, to Tunbridge Wells.
+Whilst you could also get off at Frant (Bells Yew Green), getting a taxi may not be so easy.
 Taxis are plentiful in Tunbridge Wells.

-If you put your bike on the train then we recommend you get off at Frant station.
+If you put your bike on the train then we recommend you get off at Frant or Wadhurst stations.
 The ride up to the village of Frant is much more pleasant than along the main road from Tunbridge Wells.
-You could also stop off for a sharpener at the George Inn or The Abergavenny Arms in Frant village, both of which are good pubs (although they get busy with campers from the large site in Eridge Park and, in the case of the George, are not looking for more campsite-related business!).
+You could also stop off for a sharpener at the George Inn or The Abergavenny Arms in Frant village, both of which are good pubs.
+Or Eridge and stop in at the Huntsman pub situated right by the train station.

 If you come to Eridge Station and need a taxi we suggest the following: